By Katie Maguire – Original Article

 3. A good face mask

-The combo of sunscreen and sweat can wreck havoc on your face, so it’s important to always travel with a deep-cleansing mask treatment to deeply clean your pores and keep your skin refreshed.
+The combo of sunscreen and sweat can wreak havoc on your face, so it’s important to always travel with a deep-cleansing mask treatment to deeply clean your pores and keep your skin refreshed.

 4. A full-coverage swimsuit